moritztim/serial-character-display/README.md

 <!-- ROADMAP -->

-## Roadmap

-NOTE These packages are under active development.
-As such, it is likely to remain volatile until a 1.0.0 release.

-See the [open issues](https://github.com/rp-rs/rp2040-project-template/issues) for a list of proposed features (and known issues).

 ## Contributing

 Contributions are what make the open source community such an amazing place to be learn, inspire, and create.
 Any contributions you make are **greatly appreciated**.